Ana Daugherty (dy6149)

 Dr. Daugherty directs the Detroit Aging Brain Study, which is a community-partnered longitudinal study going on 22 years in the Metro Detroit area to study changes in brain structure and function across the healthy adult lifespan and in risk for Alzheimer's disease and related dementia.

-Education – Degrees, Licenses, Certifications: B.S., Neuroscience and Experimental Psychology, Westmont College, 2007 M.A., Psychology, Wayne State University, 2011 Ph.D., Psychology, Wayne State University, 2014 Postdoctoral Training, Institute of Gerontology, Wayne State University, 2014-2015 Postdoctoral Training, Beckman Institute for Advanced Science and Technology, University of Illinois at Urbana-Champaign, 2015-2018
+Education – Degrees, Licenses, Certifications: B.S. in Neuroscience and Experimental Psychology, Westmont College, 2007 M.A. in Psychology, Wayne State University, 2011 Ph.D. in Psychology, Wayne State University, 2014 Postdoctoral Training, Institute of Gerontology, Wayne State University, 2014-2015 Postdoctoral Training, Beckman Institute for Advanced Science and Technology, University of Illinois at Urbana-Champaign, 2015-2018

 Selected publications: